 - If electrical power is needed, the entrant must provide a suitable extension cord that meets local code requirements – Power will be provided via a ‘power strip’ under one end of the display table, which could be up to 12’ from the entry space.

 These safety limitations are intended to provide a positive environment for all attendees, and are minimum requirements.
 If there are any questions about what is acceptable, or if special considerations are required for a project, please contact the judge coordinator prior to the event to work out a solution.

 - No hazardous substances or devices (e.g. poisons, drugs, firearms, weapons, ammunition, and reloading devices) are allowed.

 - No flames, explosives, highly flammable materials, or dangerous chemicals are allowed.

-- No live animals, or human/animal parts or body fluids (for example blood, urine, etc.) are allowed.
+- No live animals (of any kind), insects, human/animal parts, or body fluids (for example blood, urine, etc.) are allowed.